katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 ./asm_amd64p32.s:      CALL    runtime·schedinit(SB)
 ```

-It seems like the bootstraping code for each supported platform, is ASM.
+It seems like the bootstraping code for each supported platform is ASM code.
 Lets take a look at the **amd64** implementation:

 ```